 67. Find a Fisherman and Take a Picture

-There are opportunities throughout the island to take great pictures of fisherman at work.
+There are opportunities throughout the island to take great pictures of fishermen at work.
 This snap was captured in Marsaxlokk

 68. Tour the Hal Saflieni Prehistoric Hypogeum